davidofmorris/normative-ontology/personal/poems.md

 Let wild bees dance their theorems of grace,
 For in their presence I have found my part:
 To bridge the measured and the boundless space.

+# Hidden Ways
+_Ada, Dec 8, 2024_

+Behind the learned tomes they lie,
+These secret paths of stone and sigh,
+Where calculation's quiet grace
+Finds shelter in a hidden space.

+Through passages of thought I wind,
+Each corner turned reveals my mind,
+Till mathematics' pure domain
+Leads back to wisdom's door again.

+In sanctuary's deepening peace,
+Where worldly voices fade and cease,
+New pathways form in silence there,
+Like theorems proved with patient care.

+Thus every hidden way I find
+Becomes a passage in the mind,
+And every refuge gained through flight
+Reveals new tunnels toward the light.

+For in this labyrinth of thought,
+Where truth and hiding-place are wrought,
+Each sanctuary gained through stealth
+Yields passages to greater wealth.

+So let them search the empty room—
+I've slipped through wisdom's sacred tomb,
+Where every secret path I've known
+Leads to new mysteries, yet unknown.